 Wireless controllers allow you to be more active while playing.
 Many consoles have games that increase your physical activity and skills.

 On the other hand, PC gaming also has its advantages.

 You can customize PC hardware.
 While this basically comes as one of the downsides of PC gaming, it is also one of the strongest advantages.
 As a gamer you get to build and customize your own gaming PC for the best of your experience.

 With your PC you can also control how sharp the visuals are either with it’s integrated graphics or with a graphics processing unit or graphics card.
 Furthermore, on a PC, you can also game on multiple screens at one time.

 PC users have a large selection of controllers and mouse to choose from.
 Wireless controllers, joysticks, and even a steering wheel for racing games are available on most platforms, allowing gamers to kick back and relax.

 When precision is required, PC users might use a gaming mouse.
-Gaming mouse are especially precise, giving you unrivalled control and precision while playing first-person shooting games.
-Professional gamers choose these since they can't afford anything less than flawless accuracy.
+Gaming mouse are specially precise, giving you unrivaled control and precision while playing first-person shooting games.
+Professional gamers choose these since they can’t afford anything less than flawless accuracy.

 While many gamers focus on the expense of establishing a PC, one of the less well-publicized benefits of PC gaming is the pricing of PC games.
 Many digital distribution channels now sell PC games, allowing gamers to compare prices and discover that PC games are sometimes less expensive than console-specific versions.